-Then, in 2011 the optic fiber cable connecting Cuba with Venezuela stirred hope, but nothing much happened.
-Stories about sharks eating the cable and some government official buying the wrong cable explained nothing really.
+Then, in 2011 the optic fibre cable connecting Cuba with Venezuela stirred hope, but nothing much happened.
+Stories about sharks eating the cable and some government official buying the wrong cable explained nothing.
 Internet stayed slow and prices high.
-2 CUC per hour in a country where average wages are about 3 times that amount (per month) means that an average Cuban paid 30% of his monthly income for 1 (ONE) hour of internet. (that all of this is plain bulsh#t must be clear… we explain it in our book)
+2 CUC per hour in a country where average wages are about three times that amount (per month) means that an average Cuban paid 30% of his monthly income for 1 (ONE) hour of internet.
+(That all of this is plain bulsh#t must be clear… we explain it in our book)

 In June 2015 Etecsa, the Cuban telecom monopoly opened up WiFi zones in every city.
-Prices went down to 2 CUC an hour if you could buy a scratch card.
-These cards are always sold out but can be bought on the streets for 3 CUC.
-The mechanism of this phenomenon is beyond the scope of this article but some people are making big bucks here.
+Prices went down to 1.5 CUC an hour in 2017 if you could buy a scratch card.
+These cards are always sold out but can be bought on the streets for 2 CUC.
+The mechanism of this phenomenon is beyond the scope of this article, but some people are making big bucks here.

 ‘Tomorrow I’ll take you to a free WiFi spot” whispered a friend of mine…

 He sparked my interest… Free WiFi?
 WTF!!!
 In Cuba?!?

 The next day we were on our way.
 First the bus, then an almendron and a short walk.
 After an hour we arrived at the studios of KCHO.
 And even outside the wall, there were many, many people surfing on their laptops, tablets, and smartphones.
 Kcho opened up his Internet connection and on the wall (on the outside) he explains the few simple steps to connect to his network.
 And it is Free!